rametta/srd/README.md

 ## React Example

 The following is a common use case in [React](https://reactjs.org/).
-Fetching data from an API, showing it on screen and handling initial, loading, and error states.
+Fetching data async, showing it on screen and handling initial, loading, and error states.

 Without `SRD`, we would need something like this: